dissys2017/back-end/README.md

 # Backend for Chats Project
-Back-end server running on port 5555.
+This repository provides the backend engine for the chat application.
+The protocol is based on `socket.io` and `websockets`.
+The server exposes its service on port 5555.
+This backend server requires the `Chats DB` database server to be up and running before starting this backend server.

 ## Run without Docker